JetBrains/Qodana/topics/teamcity-plugin-configuration.md

 [//]: # "delete? supplement? ...todo: Failure Conditions based on Qodana metrics"

 Advanced configuration lets you report all found problems via the standard TeamCity tests mechanism.
 It means you can assign investigations, mute, see history, and do everything else you can do with regular tests in TeamCity.
-Qodana IntelliJ reports tests in four different ways:
+Qodana reports tests in four different ways:

 - per problem
 - per inspection type